jgm/pandoc/man/man1/pandoc.1.md

 (see **OPTIONS**, below, for details).
 If these formats are not specified explicitly, Pandoc will attempt to determine them from the extensions of the input and output filenames.
-If input comes from STDIN or from a file with an unknown extension, the input is assumed to be markdown.
+If input comes from *stdin* or from a file with an unknown extension, the input is assumed to be markdown.
 If no output filename is specified using the `-o` option, or if a filename is specified but its extension is unknown, the output will default to HTML.
 Thus, for example,